 Many of the potential threats are digital in nature and don’t involve a physical attack but one of social engineering, where personnel are fooled into giving out sensitive information.
 These are information security threats, not physical ones.

 But some threats bridge the gap between the physical and the digital.
 Certain directed digital attacks may require physical access to critical assets in restricted areas, such as a server room.
 Also, many physical security systems include cloud-based and IP addressable endpoints (cloud-connected security cameras, for example).
-These must be protected digitally just like any other IT asset — and they must be protected from physical threat just like any other physical asset.
+These must be protected digitally just like any other IT asset — and they must be protected from physical security threats just like any other physical asset.

 Physical security systems have numerous components, which generally break down into the following categories in terms of system design for smart buildings.